Nico.

 3. Popular items become more expensive, less popular ones get cheaper

-4. This creates a real supply-and-demand environment in a relaxed social setting
+4. This creates a real supply-and-demand environment in a relaxed social context

 Goal